edwardfrary/readme-generator/Develop/readme.md

   ## License
-  For use under the BSD 3-Clause 'New' or 'Revised' License: (https://opensource.org/licenses/BSD-3-Clause)
+  For use under the Apache Licence 2.0: (https://www.apache.org/licenses/LICENSE-2.0)

   ## Test-Instructions